 Connect with nature through art making in a series of hands-on workshops led by Noguchi Educators at Socrates Sculpture Park.
 Participants engage in group conversation and experiment with varied media including drawing, printmaking, suminagashi, and poetry.

 Teens accepted into this intensive art making program that takes place after school on a weekly basis over the course of one academic year, are paid a stipend of $100/month to create artwork and learn about the art world.

 Socrates partners with local middle and high schools to bring students on field-trips to the Park where they create experimental art projects like inflatable sculpture performances.

-Free education programs at Socrates Sculpture Park are made possible with generous support from Con Edison, JPB Foundation, The Pierre and Tana Matisse Foundation, Stavros Niarchos Foundation, and Robert Lehman Foundation, with additional support provided, in part, by public funds from the NYC Department of Cultural Affairs, in partnership with the City Council.
+Free education programs at Socrates Sculpture Park are made possible with generous support from Con Edison, Elmezzi Foundation, and Stavros Niarchos Foundation with additional support provided, in part, by public funds from the NYC Department of Cultural Affairs, in partnership with the City Council.